hsalvesen/Oceans2700/README.md

 xxx
 ___

-# Exercise 3 - Hardware timer:
+# Exercise 3 - Radio Wave Interference:

 Exercise 3 focuses on creating a module that interfaces with hardware timers.
 The exercise contains two tasks: